Gideon-Felt/elden_ring_delag_manager/README.md

 [soupsteam](https://github.com/soupstream/EldenRingStutterFix) <br>
-soupstream suggests using [Special K](https://discourse.differentk.fyi/t/download-special-k/1461) as they implement the same fix and many others but I didn't want to have such a complex <br>
-solution installed on-top my game just to convert the dx12 api to vulkan.
+soupstream suggests using [Special K](https://discourse.differentk.fyi/t/download-special-k/1461) as they implement the same fix and many others but I didn't want to have such a complex solution installed on-top my game just to convert the dx12 api to vulkan.
-I've had great success with soupstream's patch, and am now able to <br>
-run my game at max performance settings whereas before I had stuttering when attempting those settings.<br>
+I've had great success with soupstream's patch, and am now able to run my game at max performance settings whereas before I had stuttering when attempting those settings.<br>
-I may add alternate tweak additions to this project to add more features or better *delag solutions*, but I'm not sure if I'll do that yet.<br>
+I may add alternate tweak additions to this project to add more features or better *delag solutions*, but I'm not sure if I'll do that yet.
 Feel free to fork this and add on as many features as you want, the main benefit being the EAC monitoring<br>
 and the warning system if you try to run EAC with the other tweaks enabled.<br>